 Metropoleos Square ΠΛΑΤΕΙΑ ΜΗΤΡΟΠΟΛΕΩΣ the Pious neighborhood

-Right next to the Metropolis as we see it's main entrance, is a much smaller church, that of Panagia Gorgoepikoos or Agios Eleftherios, also called the "Little (Small) Metropoli".
+Right next to the Metropolis as we see it's main entrance, is the much smaller church, of Panagia Gorgoepikoos or Agios Eleftherios, also called the "Little (Small) Metropoli".
 Several coffee shops, but also a number of stores offering ecclesiastical clothing, liturgical paraphernalia, icons, etc., can be found all around the square.
 If you are a Greek-Orthodox living abroad and you wish to offer a little something to your local church, this is the place to be!
-We will recommend TOMS at 5 Metropoleos Square where you'll find the whole range of TOMS shoes but also fine coffee and tea, to enjoy on the spot or to go.
-With every TOMS beverage you purchase, TOMS will donate towards providing water for those in need, and a percentage of the TOMS sales its fiscal year goes towards providing shoes for children who do not have any.

-We will recommend the Bead Store Alexopoulos-Dedoussi, on 6 Palaiologou Benizelou Street, that leads to Metropoleos Square coming from Plaka.
+Visit the Bead Store Alexopoulos-Dedoussi, on 6 Palaiologou Benizelou Street (2nd floor), that leads to Metropoleos Square coming from Plaka.
 It is a real paradise for traditional Greek komboloi, or worry beads, a true sign that you have been to Greece.
 Ready-made, or all the components, from thread to decorative end-pieces, to ceramic, glass, plastic, metallic beads of all kinds and qualities so that you may create yourselves, just like I do for years now, and at very affordable prices.

 Scenes in Athens